Nanosolar has created a thin film solar battery, much more efficient than anything existing on the market nowadays.

 - The Second Wave came about a decade ago with the arrival of the first commercial “thin-film” solar cells.
 This established that new solar cells based on a stack of layers 100 times thinner than silicon wafers can make a solar cell that is just as good.
 However, the first thin-film approaches were handicapped by two issues:

-1. The cell’s semiconductor was deposited using slow and expensive high-vacuum based processes because it was not known how to employ much simpler and higher-yield printing processes (and how to develop the required semiconductor ink).Also read: $19 Device Extends Your Expensive Phone's Battery Life Like Nothing Else.
-20% Discount Code: GREENOPT
+1. The cell’s semiconductor was deposited using slow and expensive high-vacuum based processes because it was not known how to employ much simpler and higher-yield printing processes (and how to develop the required semiconductor ink).Also read: This Device Extends Your Phone's Battery Lifespan Like Nothing Else.
+5% Discount Code: GREENOPT

 2. The thin films were deposited directly onto glass as a substrate, eliminating the opportunity of

 - using a conductive substrate directly as electrode (and thus avoiding bottom-electrode deposition cost),